Ganesh-xvi/EDA-ON-CREDIT-SCORE-DATA/README.md

 Credit_Score:Represents the bracket of credit score (Poor, Standard, Good) ((Target))
 ## Project Pipeline:
 1. Summary
-2. Import Libraries
+2 .Data Dictionary
-3. Load Data
+3. Importing Libraries
 4. Exploratory Data Analysis
-5. Preview Dataset
-6. Data Cleaning
+   - 4.1 Data Cleaning
+   - 4.2 Descriptive Statistics
+   - 4.3 Univariate Analysis
+   - 4.4 Bivariate  Analysis
+   - 4.5 Multivariate Analysis
-7. Missing value treatment
+5. Missing value treatment
-8. Outlier detection
+6. Outlier detection
-9. visualization

-   9.1 Categorical Variables

-   9.2 Numerical Variables
-10. Data Transformation
+7. Data Transformation
+   - 7.1 Lable Encoding
+   - 7.2 Scaling
 ## Overall View Of Dataset:
 In this dataset, there are 100000 rows and 28 columns.
 There are missing values in the dataset, but no duplicate values.
 Some features need to be cleaned and converted to numeric, and there are a lot of outliers in the dataset.
 ## Data set: